Are you too obsessed with certain food and supplements in your healthy eating habits or is your eating more of a body-mind-soul experience?

 Don’t beat yourself up trying to follow every new study on healthy eating that says this or that will make you healthier or live longer.
 Enjoy what you eat and eat what you enjoy, at least occasionally even if you know it is 'bad' for you.

-What we know about health is more that just what we are told is scientifically true.
+What we know about health is more than just what we are told is scientifically true.
 It is our attitudes and beliefs that really make the impact.
 Finding your own intuitive, personal balance is important.
 Health is a holistic, more than physical concept or a scientific study.

 Stressing over food and vitamins will only increase the cortisol response, the stress hormone that results in all bad things that stress creates.
 You must believe that a thought is the same as a molecule, an emotion is the same as a chemical – your body does not know the difference!

 The body, mind and soul are one!
 Thought creates matter.
 Your beliefs create the molecules, the hormones and the chemicals to transform your body!
 This is why you must create positive affirmations for health!
-Health is so much more that just healthy eating and selecting healthy foods.
+Health is so much more than just healthy eating and selecting healthy foods.
 Healthy eating is important but not the only factor in health.

 Bless your healthy foods before you eat them.
 Consider their nutrition for your body.
 Ask the nutrients to provide wholeness and healing for you.
 Believe it and it will be true!

 We give our vitamins permission to heal us, but do they?
 Aren’t healthy foods and healthy eating the necessary source for vitamins?
-But more is better we think, and it applies to vitamins.
+But more is better, we think, and it applies to vitamins.

 The more we have of a good thing, the healthier, we believe.
 This is just another example, in my opinion, of over-consumption and over-consumerism and the brainwashing that goes on in our commercial society to get us to believe that more of everything is better.